-We aim to lead by example, drive best practice through our purchasing behaviours and develop commercial partnerships across the industry.
+We aim to lead by example, drive best practices through our purchasing behaviours and develop commercial partnerships across the industry.
 Our largest suppliers are predominantly professional services providing software, insurance, consultancy, commercial property services, etc. Other suppliers include those who deliver services in our offices such as cleaning, maintenance, and catering.
-We also buy products eg promotional merchandise, ICT equipment and stationery.
+We also buy products including promotional merchandise, ICT equipment and stationery.

-In March 2021, we published a Supplier Code of Conduct.
-It is founded on the principles of sustainability and our ethos as a business.
+Our Supplier Code of Conduct is founded on the principles of sustainability and our ethos as a business.
 This Code helps to ensure we can uphold the highest levels of integrity and ethical standards where we operate, whilst driving social, economic, and environmental improvements in our extended supply chain.